-An increasingly common offering by employers and health care insurance providers, Health Savings Accounts (“HSAs”) continue their decade-long upward momentum in consumer adoption.
-However, even now and despite the growing use of education and user tools, as well as multiple periods of HSA-qualified plan enrollments, HSA versatility still holds some surprises.
-For instance, how many know they can invest in rental property with an HSA?
+An increasingly common offering, Health Savings Accounts (HSAs) continue their decade-long upward momentum in consumer adoption.
+However, despite increasing education and multiple periods of HSA-qualified plan enrollments, HSA versatility still holds some surprises.
+For instance, how many know they can invest in real estate with a Health Savings Account?

 Most of us will eventually learn about real estate investing.
 Some will begin as renters and may later become property owners.
 A sizable (but potentially profitable) minority may become owner-lessors (landlords).
 Many investors prefer investments they can touch, manage, and understand.
 Others want to diversify their portfolios with real estate and generate returns that aren’t correlated with Wall Street.

 Unbeknownst to many, rental property investments are allowed in IRAs and HSAs.
 While most IRA custodians limit their clients to publicly traded securities as a matter of corporate policy (as well as to maintain focus by managing the scope of their products and services), the list of disallowed assets by the US tax code is actually quite short.
-Investors can purchase and hold most anything NOT on the list.
-And, in fact, a growing number of investors have been purchasing rental property with their IRAs for more than two decades.
+Investors can purchase and hold almost anything NOT on the list.
+In fact, investors have been purchasing rental properties with their IRAs for more than two decades.
 A smaller group has discovered, under the same tax rules, that they can allocate their HSA dollars toward investment properties.

 HSAs can even partner with other investors (or their IRAs, HSAs, etc.) on the same real estate transaction.
 With this type of capital pooling, an HSA need not contain a large balance to enter the real estate market.
 IRA and HSA account holders can also obtain mortgages on behalf of their account-owned investments, just as they can when purchasing a home.